Underhunden/mmlite/README.md

 ## Install
     git clone https://github.com/Underhunden/mmlite.git

-Make sure pg_config is in your path.
+Make sure pg_config is in your path and you have development tools installed.

     PGXS=1 make
     PGXS=1 make install